 “I barely remember a time when I didn’t know you.”
 Justin flicked his gaze to one of the high windows.
 “But I feel as though I’ve met you many times.”

 “How boring for you,” Edgar said tightly.
-He was grateful he was a weak dragon, otherwise the room would have been shaking.
+He was grateful he was a weak dragon, or the room would have been shaking.

 “I’ve never met a version of you I didn’t like.”
 Justin was too kind with him.
 He had so much to give in response to Edgar’s need that Edgar was almost ashamed.
 Justin kept his attention on the stained glass window depicting a rampant red dragon.
 “If you tell me other dragons didn’t also find you charming, you’ll be lying, Ras, and you know it.
 So—” he finally tore his gaze from red glass “—there’s really no one?”